FAQ's

 - What is your success rate?

-- Very good.
+Very good.
 We pride ourselves on above average collection rates in the industry.
-All debts are different so we have found that
+All debts are different and we have found that a

-structured yet flexible approach to each account yields the better results than a 'blanket, through the mill' approach.
+structured yet flexible approach to each account gives better results than a 'blanket, through the mill' approach.

 - Is using a collection agency expensive?